 a SoundCloud iOS and Android joint team timeline retrospective.
 Used with permission.

-Above is a timeline retrospective that I facilitated for the SoundCloud mobile engineering team.
+Above is a timeline retrospective that I facilitated as a root-cause analysis exercise for the SoundCloud mobile engineering team following a new feature deployment that had some hiccups.
 (We used large post-its so that remote viewers on our teleconference could follow along.)

 A staged analysis of the Revolutionary War